Department Honors Program

-Messiah College Education Association (MCEA) is a studentorganization for students in teacher certification majors.
-Students in teacher certification majors will receive information about MCEA through e-mails and a bulletin board located on the fourth floor of BoyerHall.
-Some of the projects that MCEA assists with are Boxtops for Education, teacher bags for student teachers, book drive, and school supply kits for mission organizations.
+Education Association of Messiah University (EAMU) is a student organization for students in teacher certification majors.
+Students in teacher certification majors will receive information about EAMU through e-mails and a bulletin board located on the fourth floor of Boyer Hall.
+Students can also see upcoming EAMU events and posts on Facebook.
+Some of the projects that EAMU assists with are Boxtops for Education, teacher bags for student teachers, book drive, and school supply kits for mission organizations.

 Study Abroad Opportunities